Walking and Hiking in New Zealand

 Guided walks take the hassle of planning out of the picture which suits many of our international visitors who may not be familiar with hiking in New Zealand or are unable to bring all of their own hiking equipment.
 Experienced companies arrange return transport to the start and from the finish of the walk, delicious food and beverages are provided and a knowledgeable guide accompanies you providing a rich source of information on the flora and fauna you’ll see.
 For multi day hikes an extra bonus is that at the end of a hard days walk, you enjoy great food prepared for you and you sleep in comfortable lodges with hot showers and often in your own private room.

 Many short day walks can be accessed easily and are well marked so you can walk these unguided on your own.
 The Department of Conservation website has information on the walks available in each area or visit the regional DOC office for up to date information.
-For longer multi day hikes, the Great Walks website provides information on our most popular hikes, an important thing to note is that many of the huts on the Great Walks need to be booked in advance.
+For longer multi day hikes, DOC's Great Walks website provides information on our most popular hikes, an important thing to note is that many of the huts on the Great Walks need to be booked in advance.
 For all unguided walks, both day walks and multi day hikes there are a few things to consider from the Outdoor Safety Code.
 Firstly plan your trip, tell someone your plans, be aware of the weather (visit metservice), know your limits and take sufficient supplies.

 What to bring